 - Letter to Federal Reserve on Regulation D (March 6, 2020)

-All other 2020 NAFCU conferences are currently still planned to occur.
+All 2021 NAFCU conferences are currently still planned to occur.
 The health and safety of our staff, members, vendors and other attendees is our top priority and we are assessing the situation daily.
 We will communicate immediately any additional cancellations or changes.

 To stay in-the-know, members are encouraged to subscribe to NAFCU Today.
 NAFCU's Member Services team will contact attendees directly with any logistical changes.